ARRIVALS AND

 What is the difference between the hotel (Enjoy Garda Hotel) and the apartments (Hatelier Garda Home)?

 Our modern apartments are comparable in quality and style to our hotel rooms, but serve as small efficiency units, which include a small kitchen and living area, along with a bedroom and full bath.
 Each apartment also has a small outdoor patio.
 Apartment guests may use all the amenities of the hotel (restaurant, pool, jacuzzi, fitness room, etc) but the apartments are a short walk (150 meters or less than 1/10th of a mile) to the hotel.
 You just need to be a bit more organized when on a cycling holiday to take what you need down with you to save running back and forth!
+Kindly note that the cleaning service in the apartments is included every 2 days

 If I plan to travel with a companion and my roommate has to cancel, what happens to my reservation?